Flagged for Review. Incomplete or outdated information may be present.

 No pancakes should be eaten without butter.
 Here's a "Cube - Rounded" scaled down with "Plastic Shiny" material applied in a light yellow color.

-I added some fruit to our plate for more detail and color.
+Some fruit was added to the plate for more detail and color.
 The addition of different shapes and textures makes our pancakes more visually appealing.

 It's important to remember your player will most likely not be viewing your creations up close - even if they aren't 100% realistic chances are it will go unnoticed.